shyamyadav123/JPetStore/README.md

 # JpetStoreV1

 ## Java Web with Maven
-a Java Web Porject only with maven but any other framework for beginer.
+a Java Web Project only with maven but any other framework for beginner.

 ### FrameWork
 - only Maven